-The integrated nature of the Pathologists' Assistant program curriculum in which each theme builds upon the other necessitates that student progression is predicated upon the student's natural progression from testing knowledge (didactic year) to assessing the technical skills and behaviors required to perform successfully in the clinical year.
-As such, the program expects regular progression through specimen complexity to exhibit competency\.
+The integrated nature of the Pathologists' Assistant program curriculum necessitates that student progression is predicated upon the student's natural progression from testing knowledge (didactic year) to assessing the technical skills and behaviors required to perform successfully in the clinical year.
+As such, the program expects regular progression through specimen complexity to exhibit competency (performance at the level of an ASCP certified pathologists' assistant).
 Details related to regular progression can be found in the Clerkship I-IV Syllabi.